Understanding money personality

 A motivational speaker with an informative message about the psychology of money, Syble Solomon is an expert on how people interact with and relate to money.
 Her popular money communication methodology, Money Habitudes®, has been used by tens of thousands of people in three dozen countries.
 Named a personal finance book of the month by The Washington Post, the hands-on conversation starter and personality assessment helps people understand their money type or money personality.

-She was named Educator of the Year by the Association for Financial Counseling and Planning Education and now serves on AFCPE’s national board of directors.
+She was named Educator of the Year by the Association for Financial Counseling and Planning Education and later was elected to serve multiple terms on AFCPE’s national board of directors.
 She was also awarded the 2009 Smart Marriages Impact Award from the Coalition for Marriage, Family and Couples Education for helping people talk about money and develop the skills to deal with finances in a healthy way in relationships.
 (Other past winners include William Doherty, John Gottman, John Gray, Howard Markman, Gary Chapman and Harville Hendrix.)

 Since 1995, she has been an executive coach and adjunct faculty with the Center for Creative Leadership (one of the Financial Times’ top 10 executive leadership institutions in the world) and has also been associated with the National Leadership Institute at the University of Maryland since 2003.
 Her coaching clients include executives and leaders in the public and private sectors as well senior officers in the military.

 Conference and keynote speaker: Psychology of money